-The main portion of the program evolved around Davis Symbol Mastery, a method in which children created letters, punctuation marks and basic sight words after having looked up the pronunciation and definition in the dictionary.
+The main portion of the program evolved around Davis Symbol Mastery, a method in which children created letters, punctuation marks, and basic sight words after having looked up and discussed the pronunciation and definition in the dictionary.
 This was accomplished with the use of clay.
-Creating, discussing and mastering the high frequency core words beyond simple word recognition allowed the students to think with the meaning of each abstract word.
+Creating and mastering the high frequency core words beyond simple word recognition allowed the students to think with the meaning of each abstract word.

-Teachers from the pilot classrooms all received 30 hours of training from the same licensed Davis Training Facilitator on the fundamentals of the Davis Learning Strategies.
+Teachers from the pilot classrooms all received 30 hours of training from licensed Davis Trainers on the fundamentals of Davis Learning Strategies.
 This training included principles, theories, methodology, and classroom management strategies.
 Specialized training was also made available to instructional assistants and parent volunteers.